CodeByPreeti/Initial/README.md

 # Initial
 TRIAL USAGE
 <br>
-congratulations to me on learning
+congratulations to me on learning github and git